centro/transis/README.md

 ## Dependencies

-Basis has no dependencies other than some ES6 features that are not yet available in all browsers.
+Transis has no dependencies other than some ES6 features that are not yet available in all browsers.
 Its advised to use [es6-shim][es6-shim] until browser support improves.

 ## Feature Breakdown

-Below is a walkthrough of the main `Basis` features.
+Below is a walkthrough of the main `Transis` features.

 ### Object system

-`Basis` provides a basic object system that works on top of constructor functions and the `new` operator.
-New classes are created by calling the `extend` method on `Basis.Object` and passing it a function that represents the "class body".
+`Transis` provides a basic object system that works on top of constructor functions and the `new` operator.
+New classes are created by calling the `extend` method on `Transis.Object` and passing it a function that represents the "class body".
 The `extend` method returns a regular constructor function that can be instantiated with the `new` operator.
 Inside the class body function you can define both static and instance properties and methods.
 To add an initializer, simply define the